 Simple English definitions for legal terms

-Read a random definition: rapture
+Read a random definition: forward confusion

 An official-capacity suit is a type of lawsuit where the defendant is a state or local government, but the lawsuit is nominally against one or more individual state employees.
 The real party in interest is the government entity.
 This is different from a personal-capacity suit, which seeks to impose personal, individual liability on a government officer.
 Other types of lawsuits include class actions, derivative suits, and frivolous suits.